Juan-LozanoDev/Tier-List/README.md

 # 🏆 Tier List Drag & Drop

-Este proyecto es una aplicación web que permite crear una Tier List personalizada utilizando HTML, CSS y JavaScript.
-Incluye funcionalidades de arrastrar y soltar elementos (drag & drop) y carga de imágenes desde el equipo del usuario mediante la API FileReader.
+This project is a web application that allows users to create a custom Tier List using HTML, CSS, and JavaScript.
+It includes drag & drop functionality and image upload from the user’s device through the FileReader API.

-## 🚀 Funcionalidades
+## 🚀 Features

-✅ Arrastrar y soltar ítems entre diferentes niveles de la tier list.
+✅ Drag and drop items between different tier list levels.

-🖼️ Subir imágenes personalizadas usando la API FileReader.
+🖼️ Upload custom images using the FileReader API.

-📦 Interfaz intuitiva y responsiva.
+📦 Intuitive and responsive interface.

-## 🧩 Uso de eventos nativos de JavaScript:
+🧩 Use of native JavaScript events:

-- dragstart
+dragstart

-- dragover
+dragover

-- dragleave
+dragleave

-- drop
+drop

-- dragend
+dragend

-## 📚 Aprendizajes clave
+## 📚 Key Learnings

-- Implementación de una interfaz interactiva sin frameworks externos.
+Building an interactive interface without external frameworks.

-- Manejo de eventos drag & drop de forma nativa.
+Handling native drag & drop events.

-- Lectura de archivos locales con FileReader para mostrar imágenes en pantalla.
+Reading local files with FileReader to display images on screen.